-Based on information on the Valuation Lists, the properties in each area are classified into Bands A to H. Adjustments are made to the number of properties in each Band by taking into account those occupied by a single Council Taxpayer (25% discount), long-term empty (50% premium) and other discounts and exemptions.
-A factor is then applied to each band to convert the properties into Band D equivalents and finally an allowance for non-collection to give the Tax Base.
+Adjustments are made to the number of properties in each band by taking into account those occupied by a single council taxpayer (25% discount), long-term empty (50% premium) and other discounts and exemptions.
+A factor is applied to each band to convert the properties into Band D equivalents and finally an allowance for non-collection is applied to produce the Tax Base.

-The Council Tax Base is then divided into the County Council Demand and the Precepts requested by Durham Police and Crime Commissioner, County Durham and Darlington Fire and Rescue Authority and, where applicable, Town and Parish Councils to calculate the standard Band D Council Tax.
-The other bands' liabilities are calculated by reference to the same proportion used to convert to band D:
+The Council Tax Base is divided into the County Council demand and the precepts requested by Durham Police, Crime and Victims' Commissioner, County Durham and Darlington Fire and Rescue Authority and where applicable, Town and Parish Councils to calculate the standard Band D Council Tax.
+The other bands' liabilities are calculated by reference to the same proportion used to convert to band D.